channgo2203/gpucaml/README.md

 # hanoicaml
-hanoicaml is a tiny functional programming language implementation with LLVM in both C++ and OCaml.
+gpucaml is a tiny functional programming language for GPU programming.
+The compiler of gpucaml is implemented with LLVM that can generate OpenCL code or Nvida assembly code.